Skip to main content

 Eleven miles from Tacoma, the historic 1903 lightkeeper’s residence at Browns Point has been described by the U.S. Lighthouse Society as one of the finest lighthouse restorations anywhere in the country.
 The three-bedroom waterfront home, which sleeps six, overlooks an expansive park lawn and gardens perfect for frolicking.
 Further on, the lighthouse itself rises on the saltwater beach, affording awe-inspiring views of the south Puget Sound, the Olympic Mountains and Tacoma’s glittering city lights.

-To add to the unique experience, families get a glimpse of life as a lightkeeper by taking part in some casual duties: raising the flag daily; maintaining a log of maritime traffic; and keeping the cottage and yard tidied up for the next guests.
+To add to the unique experience, families can get a glimpse of life as a lightkeeper by taking part in some casual duties: raising the flag daily, maintaining a log of maritime traffic, and keeping the cottage and yard tidied up for the next guests.

 Looking for more activities to fill the day?
-Hop over to check out some of Tacoma’s top attractions: Point Defiance Park and its newer Dune Peninsula section, Point Defiance Zoo & Aquarium, the pay-what-you-wish Children’s Museum of Tacoma or the refreshed Swan Creek Park.
+Hop over to check out some of Tacoma’s top attractions: Point Defiance Park and Dune Peninsula, Point Defiance Zoo & Aquarium, the pay-what-you-wish Children’s Museum of Tacoma or the refreshed Swan Creek Park.

-Located within sprawling — and fantastic — Fort Worden Historical State Park, the Point Wilson Lighthouse sits at the tip of the Olympic Peninsula, where the Strait of Juan de Fuca meets Admiralty Inlet.
-The restored Point Wilson Light Station offers the Chief’s House for rent, with four bedrooms (sleeps eight), two bathrooms and comfortable living quarters.
+Adjacent to the sprawling and fantastic Fort Worden Historical State Park, the Point Wilson Lighthouse sits at the tip of the Olympic Peninsula, where the Strait of Juan de Fuca meets Admiralty Inlet.
+The restored Point Wilson Light Station offers two properties for rent.
+The Chief’s House offers four bedrooms (and sleeps eight), while the Keeper’s Duplex has two bedrooms (and sleeps four).
+Each rental has two full bathrooms and a well-stocked kitchen.
 All necessities, from toiletries to tea, coffee and free Wi-Fi, are provided.
 And you’ll sleep well knowing that income generated from the rental contributes to the station’s restoration efforts.

 The locale makes it a great base camp for exploring the amazingly diverse peninsula, including Fort Worden itself, the quaint Victorian town of Port Townsend and, of course, Olympic National Park, a short drive away.